aosabook/500lines/same-origin-policy/doc/http.md

   no disj s1, s2 : Server | some u : URL | some s1.resMap[u] and some s2.resMap[u]
 ```

-Finally, since http is a client/server protocol
+Finally, since HTTP is a client/server protocol
-we enforce an http request to be sent from a client to a server by extending the
+we enforce an HTTP request to be sent from a client to a server by extending the
 signature declaration with a signature fact:

 ```